valencik/mastersAPSC/documents/thesis/thesis.md

 A simple goal of text mining could be to summarize the input text.
 However, this can be abstracted further to 'numericizing' text data for use in an analysis model.

-Sentiment analysis is the extraction of subjective information, like opinions, from text data.
-This can be accomplished by parsing natural language and quantifying the affectivity of keywords.

 ## Cosine Similarity
 %- https://stackoverflow.com/questions/15173225/how-to-calculate-cosine-similarity-given-2-sentence-strings-python
+In order to compare two items we need a metric by which we can measure them.
-The K-means discussion above mentioned a few types of distance metrics for use in clustering.
+In the Section [K-means Clustering](#k-means-clustering) we discuss distance metrics for clustering.
-When dealing with text we often use the cosine similarity of two documents to compute their 'distance.
+When dealing with text we often use the cosine similarity of two documents to compute their distance.
 We build a term vector for each document to be analyzed, this is a vector describing the amount of occurrences each word has in the document
 Say document one, $d1$, is "The quick brown fox jumped over the lazy dog" and document two, $d2$, is "The brown dog jumped over the brown fox".
 We create a term vector for each document, as seen in table @tbl:termtable.
-Often in doing this, very common words like 'the' are omitted.
+Often in doing this, very common words like "the" are omitted.
 Equations @eq:d1termvector and @eq:d2termvector are the term vectors for each document.
 The cosine similarity is the dot product of the two documents divided by the product of their magnitudes @eq:cosinesimilarity. @huang2008similarity